shellyear/stories_backend/README.md

 Backend for "Stories" MERN application using Express && MongoDB (mongoose)

 ## Status: adding some features
-email verification with nodemailer admin account to delete or edit user stories sended to him
+email verification with nodemailer; admin account to delete or edit user stories sended to him

 ## Instruction